 If you find it challenging to fold, start with the tabbed panel, fold the colored triangles along the diagonal lines so the triangles face one another, and fold the rectangular edges along the perpendicular lines so their backs face one another.
 Proceed from panel to panel, folding accordian style until you have a star shape.

 Take the four adjacent end panels and bring them together as you fold them inward.
 That will form the proper twirler shape.

 Glue or double-sticky-tape the inside surfaces of opposing edges together, taking care to keep them in perfect alignment.

 After the glue dries, loosen the end enclosures.
 Use a needle and thread to poke a hole at the center of the X in the end panel.
-Run the needle through the apex into the opposing pyramid.
-Tie the end of the thread to a small piece of paper so the end won’t pull through the apex.
+Tie a loop in then end of the thread and fit it over the closure tab.
+Then run the needle through crosshair on the tab, and down through the center apex into the opposing pyramid.
+Poke the needle through the crosshair in the opposing closure tab.
 Close up the end panels and pull the thread taut through the pin hole in the end panel.
 Hang the twirler by that thread to a light fixture or door frame, or thumbtack it to the ceiling near air flow.
 Watch it twirl.

 You can get around that restriction by telling the recipient in your letter how to draw a twirler template on an 8 ½ x 11 sheet of paper (card stock, ideally).
 To give him a head start, print these instructions on the card stock and fold it at the locations in item 3 below.

 You may click on and view the pdf files in your browser, and then print them from there.
 However, the browser will not allow you to view the svgz files.
 You may display, edit, and print them using the free drawing program Inkscape.
 Download Inkscape here.
 Notice that you have pdf files for both square box templates and twirler templates.